aleph2c/c_beachhead/README.md

 pip install -e .

 # Run a command provided by the Python environment to create a C environment
-# that VS Code will be able to work with in Windows 11
+# that "VS Code" will be able to work with in Windows 11
 try c new <program_name>
 ```